Subscribe to the Aalto2 newsletter

 Arto Saari lives on the island of Oahu in Hawaii, where he continuously gains experience and a better understanding of the sport that gave birth to skateboarding – surfing.

 The Concrete Currents exhibition is produced by the Museum of Central Finland.
+The exhibition has received a state grant from the Finnish Heritage Agency.

 Arto’s exhibition images are printed on birch plywood supplied by the Finnish company Koskisen.